binary-com/deriv-api-docs/docs/languages/javascript/websocket-connection/index.md

 });
 ```

-Now when the connection is `established` we start sending `ping` requests with `12000ms` intervals.
+Now when the connection is `established` we start sending `Ping` requests with `12000ms` intervals.

-your final code should be:
+Your final code will then look like this:

 ```js title="index.js"
 const app_id = 1089; // Replace with your app_id or leave as 1089 for testing.